ariwooze/netsleuth/README.md

 - [x] Build the PCAP upload interface
 - [x] Implement packet parsing and data cleaning
 - [x] Add summary metrics and protocol visualizations
-- [x] Implement and validate port-scan detection
-- [x] Add SYN-flood and DNS-anomaly detection
-- [ ] Add evidence filters and alert investigation views
+- [x] Implement and validate port-x] Add evidence filters and alert investigation views
 - [x] Add investigation-report export
-- [ ] Add automated tests and sample sanitized captures
+- [x] Add sanitized sample captures
-- [ ] Publish screenshots and a demonstration video

 These checkboxes will be updated once each feature is completed so visitors can immediately understand the project's progress.